skip to content

 Social accounting typically involves these steps:

-1. Identifying key social activities, like donations or sustainability efforts.
+1. Identifying key social activities, like donations, sustainability efforts, or contributions to knowledge as an intangible asset.

-2. Recording and reporting these activities with financial and non-financial data.
+2. Recording and reporting these activities with financial, non-financial, and knowledge-related metrics to reflect educational, intellectual, and human capital outcomes.

 3. Sharing results with stakeholders for transparency.